JaninaWibker/friendchat/readme.md

     |   |   |> teams
     |   |   |> other
     |   |> events         -- event handling
+    |   |> db             -- database related stuff (support for a different database would be implemented here)
     |   |> ...            -- this will probably include a lot more directories in the future
         |> PluginEntry.kt -- plugin entry point
     |> resources